 This isn’t your typical Amazon tour.
 With the help of local tour guides and expert wildlife biologists, you’ll enjoy a rainforest experience unlike any other.
-On this trip, you'll learn how real-life field biology works, be offered a chance to discover and observe new species, and get a living lesson on the ecology and conservation of one of the planet’s most important habitats: the Amazon rainforest.
+On this trip, you’ll learn how real-life field biology works, have a chance to discover and observe new species, and get a living lesson on the ecology and conservation of one of the planet’s most important habitats: the Amazon rainforest.

-- Wildlife observation: Spot capybaras, jaguars, brown capuchins, oropendolas, predatory glowworms, giant river otters and more on daily hikes, boat rides, and climbs into canopy towers deep in the rainforest.
+- Wildlife observation: Spot capybaras, jaguars, brown capuchins, oropendolas, predatory glowworms, giant river otters, and more on daily hikes, boat rides, and climbs into canopy towers deep in the rainforest.

 Your Expert Tour Organizers & Guides

-Dr. Jason G. Goldman is a science journalist and wildlife reporter who covers stories about animal behavior, wildlife biology, conservation, and ecology from around the world.
+Dr. Jason G. Goldman is a science journalist and wildlife reporter who covers animal behavior, wildlife biology, conservation, and ecology from around the world.
 He’s collared foxes on California’s Channel Islands, gotten sneezed on by iguanas in the Galapagos, tracked lions in South Africa, and traveled deep into the Peruvian Amazon in search of some social spiders.
 He's written for Scientific American, The Washington Post, and the BBC.
 He also co-founded SciCommCamp, a science communication retreat and workshop series, and contributes to Scientific American’s “60 Second Science” podcast.